Making a dumb gas boiler smart with Shelly and Home Assistant

 I started by examining our existing thermostat, a Siemens RDD100.1 You can tell just by the name that this thing is a disaster.
 The target temperature +/- buttons work some of the time, the screen has no backlight and there is no way to see both the target temperature and the actual temperature of the space.
 Moreover, it suffers from what most dumb thermostats usually do: their location is not in the main living space, so once they reach the target temperature e.g. in the hallway, they turn off the boiler even if the main living space is still cold.

-I removed the front panel and was left with a backplate that had 2 wires connected to 2 pins (out of 3 pins in total) Using a multimeter, I measured 24 VDC.
+I removed the device and was left with a mounting plate that had 2 wires connected to 2 pins (out of 3 pins in total) Using a multimeter, I measured 24 VDC.
 Based on the fact that the thermostat ran on 2 AAA alkaline batteries and produced an audible “clack” sound each time the gas boiler turned on/off, I figured this was the sound of a latching relay (keeps its position without consuming power) and the 2 wires were the control signal circuit from the boiler: a closed/open circuit turned on/off the gas boiler.
 This seemed like a perfect fit for a Shelly 1 Gen4 smart switch that has dry (a.k.a. potential-free) contacts, which means the switch is electrically isolated from the circuit it’s switching; exactly what the dumb thermostat was doing.
-I chose Gen4 to try out the Zigbee support, which turned out to be somewhat great (more on that later)
+I chose Gen4 to try out the Zigbee support, which turned out to work pretty well (more on that later)

 I quickly realized there’s no 230 VAC power near the legacy thermostat to power the Shelly.
-In Greece, regulations require that gas pipelines terminate outside to avoid potentially lethal leaks, so almost all gas boilers are installed in balconies and have a dedicated exhaust.
+In Greece, regulations require gas pipelines terminating outside to avoid potentially lethal leaks, so all gas boilers in apartments are installed in balconies and have a dedicated exhaust.
 This meant I had to place the Shelly outside, next to the boiler.
 I figured this would be no problem if I used a waterproof electrical panel enclosure to house the Shelly and any cabling.
-To power everything, I’d disconnect the power cord from the gas boiler, use it inside the enclosure and then continue outside to the boiler to power that as well.
-To replace the thermostat, I would connect the Shelly’s I/O dry contacts to the gas boiler thermostat terminals (marked “E1” on the gas boiler circuit board)
+To power everything, I’d disconnect the power cable from the gas boiler, use it inside the enclosure and then continue outside to the boiler to power that as well.
+To replace the thermostat, I would disconnect the thermostat contacts from the gas boiler thermostat terminals (marked “E1” on the gas boiler circuit board) and connect the Shelly’s I/O dry contacts instead.

 To make the installation more complete, I ended up adding:

-• Power switch (DIN) to cut off power e.g. for maintenance (the apartment has no dedicated switch for the gas boiler - duh!)
+- Power switch (DIN rail) to cut off power e.g. for maintenance (the apartment has no dedicated switch for the gas boiler - duh!)

-• Backup push button (DIN) to turn on/off the Shelly manually (e.g. in case I can’t do it from Home Assistant) with a LED to signify whether there’s power or not
+- Backup push button (DIN rail) to turn on/off the Shelly manually (e.g. in case I can’t do it from Home Assistant) with a LED to signify whether there’s power or not (more on that later)

-Note: All of the above is already behind a 10 A circuit breaker.
+Note: All of the above is already behind a 10 A circuit breaker in the main electrical panel.

 Electrical diagram